In May of 2018 The Place Opera received its Los Angeles premier.

 The two never form a romantic attachment.
 This is one of the things that makes this story unique.
 Meredith is a whole person struggling not to find meaning in love, but to find it in herself.
 Free from the Latin lover stereotype, Macario is not defined by seduction – instead he finds his identity as he remembers his wife and children back home.

-The Place Where You Started was given a workshop production last fall by Portland State University Opera.
+The Place Where You Started was given a workshop production in the fall of 2016 by Portland State University Opera Department.
 Opening on November 12th, 2016, the opera ran for six performances.
 Portland was home to the most violent protests in America that week, the week of the 2016 Presidential election.
 In the midst of the chaos the singers felt the work had a kind of renewed meaning.
 One cast member described it this way, “I just didn’t know what to do, but when I stepped out onto the stage I knew that this was it.
 This is what I was supposed to do.
 Tell this story, right now because it means something more than it did before the election.”